A single-cell atlas of the Culex tarsalis midgut during West Nile virus infection

 Abstract

 The mosquito midgut functions as a key interface between pathogen and vector.
-However, studies of midgut physiology and associated virus infection dynamics are scarce, and in Culex tarsalis – an extremely efficient vector of West Nile virus (WNV) – nonexistent.
+However, studies of midgut physiology and virus infection dynamics are scarce, and in Culex tarsalis – an extremely efficient vector of West Nile virus (WNV) – nonexistent.
 We performed single-cell RNA sequencing on Cx. tarsalis midguts, defined multiple cell types, and determined whether specific cell types are more permissive to WNV infection.
-We identified 20 cell states comprised of 8 distinct cell types, consistent with existing descriptions of Drosophila and Aedes aegypti midgut physiology.
+We identified 20 cell states comprising 8 distinct cell types, consistent with existing descriptions of Drosophila and Aedes aegypti midgut physiology.
 Most midgut cell populations were permissive to WNV infection.
-However, there were higher levels of WNV RNA (vRNA) in enteroendocrine cells and cells enriched for mitochondrial genes, suggesting enhanced replication in these populations.
-In contrast, proliferating intestinal stem cell (ISC) populations had the lowest levels of vRNA, a finding consistent with studies suggesting ISC proliferation in the midgut is involved in viral control.
-Notably, we did not detect significant WNV-infection induced upregulation of canonical mosquito antiviral immune genes (e.g., AGO2, R2D2, etc.) at the whole-midgut level.
-Rather, we observed a significant positive correlation between immune gene expression levels and vRNA in individual cells, suggesting that within midgut cells, high levels of vRNA may trigger antiviral responses.
+However, there were higher levels of WNV RNA (vRNA) in enteroendocrine cells, suggesting enhanced replication in this population.
+In contrast, proliferating intestinal stem cells (ISC) had the lowest levels of vRNA, a finding consistent with studies suggesting ISC proliferation in the midgut is involved in infection control.
+ISCs were also found to have a strong transcriptional response to WNV infection; genes involved in ribosome structure and biogenesis, and translation were significantly downregulated in WNV-infected ISC populations.
+Notably, we did not detect significant WNV-infection induced upregulation of canonical mosquito antiviral immune genes (e.g., AGO2 , R2D2 , etc.) at the whole-midgut level.
+Rather, we observed a significant positive correlation between immune gene expression levels and vRNA load in individual cells, suggesting that within midgut cells, high levels of vRNA may trigger antiviral responses.
 Our findings establish a Cx. tarsalis midgut cell atlas, and provide insight into midgut infection dynamics of WNV by characterizing cell-type specific enhancement/restriction of, and immune response to, infection at the single-cell level.

 Article activity feed